MohamedLamineAllal/laravel-mix-glob/README.md

 > ::::::NOTE::::::
 >
-> laravel-mix-glob is early published, it is however already practical, as I stay working on it right now.
+> laravel-mix-glob is newly published, it is however already practical.
+It's in beta now.
+(Filling issuing about any bug or problem.
+Or even just to Know better.
+All welcomed.
+And appreicated.)
-> You can come back check next week !
-> Stay tooned.
 >
-> Also you can try it as it is (alpha (debug mode)).
-And report any bugs and anomaly.
-As i only tested it in linux now.
-By the end of the week, it will be ready!
+> Know that i only tested it in linux.
+I will test it too in windows.
+(In mean time i'm ready to work on any issues and problems)
 >
 > ::::::::::::::::